-Rebuilding Together Solano County is in the process of accepting applications for 2017 from April 1, 2017 to May 31, 2017 for our home rehabilitation services to senior / disabled / military homeowners residing in Solano County, CA.
+Rebuilding Together Solano County is in the process of accepting applications for 2018 until February 28, 2019 for our home rehabilitation services to senior / disabled / military homeowners residing in Solano County, CA.

 Do you know of someone or do you qualify yourself for our home rehabilitation program?

 No later than February 28th, mail the completed Application and all supporting documentation to RTSC, PO Box 5996, Vallejo, CA 94591.

 Contact Rebuilding Together @ 707.580.9360 or via e-mail @ Ehoffman.email@example.com if you have additional questions.

 - One or more household members must qualify as one of the following: